metamuffin/keks-meet/readme.md

 cargo run --release
 ```

+If you use this project or have any suggestions, please [contact me](https://metamuffin.org/contact)

 Because of a current compiler bug, the nightly rustc crashes during codegen - use the stable channel instead.

 ## Parameters